dothq/lexicon/README.md

 {
   "from": "en",
   "to": "es",
-  "input": "This is a test translation using Dot Translate!"
+  "input": "This is a test translation using Dot Lexicon!"
 }
 ```
 Response will be in JSON.